elumbantoruan/food-truck/README.md

     GET http://localhost:8088/foodtrucks/ (for list of FoodTrucks)
 ```

-Note there is known issues in Golang 1.18 Darwin (Mac) build
+Note there is known issues in Golang 1.18 Darwin (Mac) build.
 If you encounter this issue

 ``` text